Yearly Plan

 Collins Big Cat for Letters and Sounds Letters and Sounds Book Collections from TTS

-We supplement our reading books with other schemes where they match our phonics progression based on Letters and Sounds.
-These include: Dandelion Readers and Rocket Phonics.
+We supplement our reading books with other schemes where they match our phonics progression based on Unlocking Letters and Sounds.
+These include: selected Dandelion Readers and Rocket Phonics.

-Once children progress beyond de-codable texts, they move onto choosing their own books so that they can continue to progress in their decoding, fluency and comprehension skills to become avid, expert readers.
+Once children progress beyond decodable texts, they move onto choosing reading books from colour book band schemes beigining at purple and then followed by gold, white, lime and brown.
+This allows them to continue to develop their fluency and comprehension skills to become avid, expert readers while still accessing age-appropriate content.

-An Introduction to reading at Paulton Infant School
+An Introduction to the teaching of Phonics and Early Reading at Paulton Infant School

-A presentation for EYFS parents filmed in September 2021.
-Powerpoint.
+A presentation for EYFS parents filmed in September 2022.

 Useful websites to help with Phonics